Digital History

 Two of my ongoing projects are making extensive use of digital tools, both in the framework of my EURECON project:

-• I am currently working on a network analysis of the European policymakers involved in economic and financial cooperation in the EEC from 1957 to 1992.
+(1) I am currently working on a network analysis of the European policymakers involved in economic and financial cooperation in the EEC from 1957 to 1992.
 I presented first results at the Historical Networks Conference and Networks Conference in the summer 2021.
+This analysis will form an important part of my new book on EMU coming out in 2026.

-• and together with Enrico Bergamini I am working on a text mining analysis (in particular using guided LDA) on the records of the Delors Committee meetings.
+(2) together with Enrico Bergamini I am working on a text mining analysis (in particular using guided LDA) on the records of the Delors Committee meetings.
 I presented preliminary results at a conference in Luxembourg in October 2020, and at a workshop on Digital Methods in Economics and History in Hambourg in October 2021.
+Our article came out in the Journal of Digital History in 2024.

 Exploring 70 years of newspapers archives